Analytics for Public Good

 I was very excited by the prospect of remote farming technology and its applications in the dairy farming industry.
 However, in terms of implementing insights generated on this data, I learned that there is a gap in terms of farmers’ ability to take action based on the data they are provided.
 Communicating the value of the data we have is a huge challenge at the grassroots level, and until and unless we have a means of overcoming this hurdle, digital analytics will not reach its full potential in the agricultural development of the country.

 A.K.
 Osman Haruni, Senior Advisor, Food & Nutrition Security, Embassy of the Kingdom of the Netherlands:

 Access to information is the biggest challenge for all.
 Almost 80 percent of the problems faced by our agriculture industry will be solved with existing knowledge since a lot of research has been done in these regards.

-However, in order to solve these problems at scale we need to address the challenges of digital literacy and inadequate public service so that people can act on quality and reliable data.
+However, to solve these problems at scale, we need to address the challenges of digital literacy and inadequate public service so that people can act on quality and reliable data.

 Mir Sakib, Cramstack:

 Cramstack is currently working on a project with the Boston Consulting Group with the Energy ministry and the biggest challenge is dealing with unstructured data as there was very little documentation about how engineers should record their data.
 This lack of uniformity among the ten subsidiaries under the ministry made the process of analyzing their project & financial data more challenging.
 Moving away from our current analog system would definitely help track key metrics such as system loss.